mauriciomm7/mauriciomm7.github.io/_pages/publication.md

 ---
 ### Peer Reviewed

 Mandujano Manriquez, M and Pavone, T. 2023.
-"Follow the Leader The European Commission, the European Court of Justice, and the EU's Rule of Law Revolution" Forthcoming in JEPP.
+"Follow the Leader The European Commission, the European Court of Justice, and the EU's Rule of Law Revolution" Forthcoming in Journal of European Public Policy.

 ### Working Papers